 - Clean up your inbox!
 Just like having different spirals, inboxes can be divided by clients.
 Along with my color-coded emails (somewhat OCD, I’ll admit) I break up emails by client.
 This way I can go to the folder and simply search for an email.
 It saves me time and sanity.

 Optimizing and decluttering your space helps declutter your mind–and when you feel more organized you’ll feel less stressed!

 Take this month to start a fresh management routine and learn new ways to better use your time with the above tips.

 Do you think you could add to these insights?
-Are you trying to grow your PR skills?
+Are you trying to grow your PR or marketing skills?
 GMG, one of the D.C. area’s best places to work, is hiring!
-Check out our job listings and see if you have what it takes to join a top provider of disruptive PR services.
+See if you have what it takes to join a top provider of disruptive PR services.